MichaelSheely/LaTeXpackages/README.md

 In addition to the .sty file, I have included a .tex file which shows examples of the various constructs and and how to use the file in a standard LaTeX file.

+Also added a much much lighter file `mdspset.sty` which will include only a few of most useful commands I use.